HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image378.png)

-- The source table configuration and modification plan information cannot be modified.
-If modification is needed, click \[Previous Step] to return to the "Fill in Modification Plan", and perform a detection after the modification.
+The source table configuration and modification plan information cannot be modified.
+If modification is needed, click \[Previous Step] to return to the "[Fill in Modification Plan](#fill-in-modification-plan)", and perform a detection after the modification.

-- Modification setting:
+Modification setting:

-- Source table processing: After selecting Delete after 24 hours or Delete after customized time, the source table is automatically deleted according to the set time.
+- **Source table processing**: After selecting Delete after 24 hours or Delete after customized time, the source table is automatically deleted according to the set time.
 After selecting to reserve the source table, it will exist in the form of source table name +roYYMMDDHHMMSS.
 The source table will not be processed when the modification task fails.
 The source table can be viewed in the logicDB, but will not be displayed on the table configuration page.

-- Batch Number of Lines: The number of data lines replicated per batch during data replication, which shall not be more than 10,000 and not be less than 1.
+- **Batch Number of Lines**: The number of data lines replicated per batch during data replication, which shall not be more than 10,000 and not be less than 1.

-- Replication Interval: The interval between batches during data replication. "x times the SQL execution time" means the interval is x times the execution time of inserting a new table for each batch of replicated data.
+- **Replication Interval**: The interval between batches during data replication. "x times the SQL execution time" means the interval is x times the execution time of inserting a new table for each batch of replicated data.
 "Fixed x Second(s)" means that the interval of replication for each batch is fixed x seconds.
 The input range of multiples is \[0.1-100000], and the input range of seconds is \[0.001-100].

-- Wait Timeout: It is the time to wait for the user to make processing when the modification causes data inconsistency.
+- **Wait Timeout**: It is the time to wait for the user to make processing when the modification causes data inconsistency.
 If data inconsistency is not confirmed within the set time range, the modification task will automatically fail.
 It can be edited and modified within 7 days by default.
 The input box only allows input of positive integers within \[1-30].

-- Pause Data Replication Time-frame: During the selected time range, data replication between new and old tables is not performed and paused.
+- **Pause Data Replication Time-frame**: During the selected time range, data replication between new and old tables is not performed and paused.
 The sharding modification task will be performed after the set time frame.
 (If the Modification Table has large Data Amount, it's recommended setting "Pause Data Replication Time-frame" to avoid the peak period)

-- After clicking the \[Submission] button, the system submits the sharding modification task to the compute node for background execution.
+After clicking the \[Submission] button, the system submits the sharding modification task to the compute node for background execution.
 The current execution status can be viewed on the Online Change of Sharding Plan page.
 After the task is completed, click the "View Results" button to view the task execution details.

 #### Start modification in batches

-（I）Start mode
+**(1) Start mode**

 ![](assets/hotdb-management/image379.png)

-- Click "\[Batch Operation]->\[Start Modification Task in Batches]" on the "Online Change of Sharding Plan" page, or select multiple sharding recommendation plan records in the "Sharding Plan Recommendation" function to start modification task in batches through \[Online Modification] .
+Click "\[Batch Operation]->\[Start Modification Task in Batches]" on the "[Online Change of Sharding Plan](#online-change-of-sharding-plan)" page, or select multiple sharding recommendation plan records in the "[Sharding Plan Recommendation](#sharding-plan-recommendation)" function to start modification task in batches through \[Online Modification] .

-(II) Filling instructions for starting modification task in batches
+**(2) Filling instructions for starting modification task in batches**

 ![](assets/hotdb-management/image380.png)

-- If the pre-detection of batch started modification task fails, the entire task fails.
+If the pre-detection of batch started modification task fails, the entire task fails.
 During the pre-detection process, if the LogicDB to which the source table belong has executed the master/slave consistency detection within 24 hours and the results are consistent, the "Master/Slave Data Consistency Detection" item will not be executed in the table pre-detection.

 - The "Source Table Processing" and "Replication Interval" settings in batch started modification do not support customized input values, and only the drop-down box option is supported.

-(III) Execute batch task
+**(3) Execute batch task**

 ![](assets/hotdb-management/image381.png)

-- If any of the multiple tasks started in the same batch is manually canceled, other tasks will fail even if no exception occurs, and "Because one of the tasks started in the same batch is manually canceled, the current task is automatically canceled" is prompted.
+If any of the multiple tasks started in the same batch is manually canceled, other tasks will fail even if no exception occurs, and "Because one of the tasks started in the same batch is manually canceled, the current task is automatically canceled" is prompted.

-- If any of the multiple tasks started in the same batch fails the pre-detection (or failure due to loss/excess/inconsistency of a large number of data), other tasks will fail even if no exception occurs, and "An exception exists in one of the tasks started in the same batch, causing the task to automatically fail" is prompted.
+If any of the multiple tasks started in the same batch fails the pre-detection (or failure due to loss/excess/inconsistency of a large number of data), other tasks will fail even if no exception occurs, and "An exception exists in one of the tasks started in the same batch, causing the task to automatically fail" is prompted.

 #### Sharding plan modification exception handling